 Hood's picturesque 50-acre campus is ideally situated in the middle of charming, historic Frederick, Md.
 The Frederick-Washington-Baltimore triangle not only features a vast and diverse array of world-famous social and cultural destinations, but also abounds with internships at government agencies, laboratories, media firms, schools and IT companies, among others.

-Hood undergraduates hail from 30 states, the District of Columbia and Guam, and 23 countries.
+Hood undergraduates hail from 29 states and the District of Columbia, and 17 countries.

 - More than 100 dedicated professors ensure a low student-to-teacher ratio, so students receive personal and high-quality attention.